Choosing a Speech Therapist

 Our Speech Therapists Work With Others

 Our speech therapists have a good understanding of your child as a whole person.
-That means while they specialise in speech therapy, they have enough training and professional development to identify and recognise other problems relating to their core area of expertise and advise you if you need to address them.
+That means while they are knowledgable in speech therapy, they have enough training and professional development to identify and recognise other problems relating to their core area of knowledge and advise you if you need to address them.
 This means, for example, children with a sensory or physical problem limiting their progress will be identified and you’ll be advised if you need more help.
 We won’t focus exclusively on speech therapy when it comes to helping your child.
 When other therapists are engaged as well as speech, we make every effort to work with them and be available to provide advice and support.

 Our Service Standards